Provisioning

 POST /api/v1/crews/{crewId}/restart-agents

-Stops and re-execs every agent in the crew without rebuilding the container.
+Force-removes the crew’s runtime container so the next agent exec recreates it from the current cached_image — without rebuilding the image.
 Used when an env-var change should take effect without the cost of a new image.
-Returns 200 OK with { restarted: <count> }.
+Idempotent: when no container is running it still returns 200 OK with { "restarted": 0 }.

 Cache image registry